junxit/us-congress-bills-116/bill.md

 - **(b)** *Transfer of functions* All functions that, immediately before the effective date of this section, were functions of the Center for Verification and Evaluation shall—
   - **(1)** on the date of enactment of this Act, be functions of both the Center for Verification and Evaluation and the Small Business Administration, except that the Small Business Administration shall not have any authority to carry out any verification functions of the Center for Verification and Evaluation; and
   - **(2)** on the transfer date, be functions of the Small Business Administration.
-- **(c)** *Transfer of assets* So much of the personnel, property, records, and unexpended balances of appropriations, allocations, and other funds employed, used, held, available, or to be made available in connection with a function transferred under this section shall be available to the Small Business Administration at such time or times as the President directs for use in connection with the functions transferred.
+- **(c)** *Transfer of assets* So much of the personnel, property, and records employed, used, held, available, or to be made available in connection with a function transferred under this section shall be available to the Small Business Administration at such time or times as the President directs for use in connection with the functions transferred.
 - **(d)** *References* Any reference in any other Federal law, Executive order, rule, regulation, or delegation of authority, or any document of or pertaining to a function of the Center for Verification and Evaluation that is transferred under this section is deemed, after the transfer date, to refer to the Small Business Administration.

 ## § 9.
 Report